 As with most specialties, there is an application fee for the selection process.
 This is payable once you know you’re eligible.

-The 2018 fees are $700 for ACRRM and $725 for RACGP.
+The 2020 fees are $770 for ACRRM and $725 for RACGP.

-Step 4: Follow the GP college selection process
+Step 4: Follow the GP College selection process

-At this point you will follow the selection process for the college/s you have nominated.
+At this point, you will follow the selection process for the college/s you have nominated.
 This is outlined on their websites:

+Applicants are required to complete a written submission to ACRRM as part of their online application, addressing the five selection criteria.
+On the other hand, RACGP requires candidates to participate in a multiple-choice-questions styled Candidate Assessment and Applied Knowledge Test (CAAKT).
+Each college then draws up a shortlist of candidates who will undergo an interview round.
 Applicants are likely to be assessed on their communication and interpersonal skills, clinical reasoning, analytical and problem-solving skills, organisational and management skills, motivation, and personal and professional attributes.

 GPTQ participates in the selection process for relevant candidates, choosing registrars from a shortlist provided by the colleges.
 We will take into account a range of factors when selecting GP registrars which may include your assessment results and application details, as well as suitability and willingness to work in rural communities.